MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 #### Upload an Apple crash log

+To upload an Apple crash log, make sure the log type is set to "managedError".
-The following properties are required to upload an Apple crash log:
+The following properties are also required:

 - `primaryArchitectureId`: required integer with CPU primary architecture.
 - `applicationPath`: required string with the path to the application.